kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 By default JATOS binds to all locally available IP addresses including 127.0.0.1 on port 9000.
 If you don't want to use a proxy in front of JATOS, you have several ways to configure the host name or IP address and the port:

-1. **Since JATOS 3.3.5** it is possible to set up IP and port via `conf/production.conf`: Edit `play.server.http.address` and `play.server.http.port` and restart JATOS.
+1. It is possible to set up IP and port via `conf/production.conf`: Edit `play.server.http.address` and `play.server.http.port` and restart JATOS.
 E.g. to run on IP 192.168.0.100 and port 80:

    ~~~ bash
    play.server.http.address = "192.168.0.100"